Rail service disruptions may be ‘flashpoint’ in CP-KCS merger proposal: Consultant

 Back on Track: VIA Rail Canadian

 KCS: Jeff Songer, John Orr in New Strategic Roles

 Canadian construction firm picked for $1B Mexico-Canada rail link project

 March another record grain volumes month for CN

-“Since the beginning of 2021, Canadian grain farmers, along with all of our supply chain partners, have worked closely with CN’s railroaders to deliver record grain performance despite the pandemic and the very difficult operating conditions we faced in February,” CN senior vice president James Cairns said in the release.
+“Since the beginning of 2021, Canadian grain farmers, along with all of our supply chain partners, have worked closely with CN’s railroaders to deliver record grain performance despite the pandemic and the very difficult operating conditions we faced in February,” said James Cairns, senior vice president of rail centric supply chain for CN.

 About this website

 All logos and trademarks in this site are property of their respective owner.
 The comments are property of their posters, all the rest is © 2003-2021 Interactive Omnimedia Pty Ltd.

 You can syndicate our news using one of the RSS feeds.